 Attaching Your Own Handle:

 Contrary to what you’d think, throwing knives do not need to be extremely sharp.
 All they need is a pointy tip.
 You also do NOT want the knife sides to be sharp.
 If the sides aren’t dull, take a file to them.
-Seriously – throwing knives bounce and you don’t want to stab yourself!
+Seriously – throwing knives bounce, and you don’t want to stab yourself!

 Most knives are not meant to take a lot of abuse.
 They will quickly break if used for throwing.
 Surprisingly, cheap knives usually don’t break when thrown.
-Rather, the tip often breaks off when you remove it from the target.
+Instead, the tip often breaks off when you remove it from the target.

 - Full tang: It absolutely must be full tang.
-Otherwise the handle will break off after a few throws.
+Otherwise, the handle will break off after a few throws.

 - No perforations/cutouts/skeletonized parts: These will make the blade much weaker.
 I know skeletonized knives look cool, but they will break and be wasted money.